 Whether you’ve just had surgery and will need assistance with medications, changing bandages, and light chores around the house for a few weeks, or you anticipate more intensive, around-the-clock care, you have a range of options to choose from.

-United Methodist Communities has put together a list of care options available to you or a loved one after a hospital stay.
+The team at Aging Gracefully has put together a list of care options available to you or a loved one after a hospital stay.
 There is no “one-size-fits-all” solution for recovery, and it’s important to thoroughly understand your daily requirements, on a personal and medical level, before deciding which care option is best.

 At-home care services